Nihilantropy/Inception/README.md

 - Linux-based operating system (Ubuntu 20.04 LTS recommended)
 - At least 4GB of RAM
 - At least 10GB of free disk space
-*Note: You could use docker-desktop, this is only a recommended setup.
-Initial configuration might be different*

 ## Software Dependencies